Aging & Health A to Z

 Older adults have special healthcare needs that can make their medical care more complicated.
 More than half of adults age 65 and older have 3 or more medical problems, such as heart disease, diabetes, arthritis, Alzheimer’s disease, or high blood pressure.

-Caring for older people with multiple health problems can be tricky, even for healthcare professionals who specialize in GERIATRICS, the medical care of older adults.
+Caring for older people with multiple health problems can be tricky, even for healthcare professionals who specialize in geriatrics, the the branch of medicine dedicated to the promotion of health and the prevention and treatment of disease in later life.

 For example, prescribing medications for a patient with multiple health problems is more complex.
 A drug that might be useful in treating one health problem can make another problem worse, and taking multiple medications can cause problematic drug interactions and side effects.